 Food and Agriculture Publications

 The world is experiencing a grain rush.
 With increasing frequency, food-importing countries and private investors are acquiring farmland across the developing world.
 This new publication marks one of the first efforts in the United States to bring together perspectives from international organizations, farmers, and investors alike about a trend often referred to as a new phase of the world food crisis.
 Edited by Michael Kugelman and Susan L. Levenstein.
-Send an email to firstname.lastname@example.org for a free copy or click on the attachment for a free PDF version.

-Experts review new publications.
+Experts review new publications (Part 2).

 Environmental and social factors are generating high levels of conflict and insecurity in Northern Pakistan.

 Ethiopia faces the dual challenges of environmental degradation and rapid population growth, but a new integrated approach to development could help improve the lives of millions, says Mogues Worku, executive director of The Environment and Development Society of Ethiopia.

 PECS News Issue 4 features discussions of the 2001 IFAD Rural Poverty Report and the film The Urban Explosion, and an article by Michigan International Development Associate John Williams on integrating population into conservation projects.

 The volume, edited by Barbara Entwistle and Paul C. Stern, focuses on land use or land cover change where population is a prominent driving force.